 4.2.4.
 Task Graph Compile.
-After new data has been copied to or refined for the new grid, the simulation needs to continue with this new gird.
+After new data has been copied to the new grid, the simulation needs to continue with this new grid.
 With Uintah's DAG based design, when the grid layout or its partition changes, a new task graph needs be to compiled and new MPI message tags are then generated by the framework.
 Task graph compilation is a complex operation with multiple phases, including creation of tasks themselves on local and neighboring patches, keeping a history of what these tasks are to compute, setting up connections of tasks (edges in the DAG), and finally assigning MPI tags to dependencies.
-Originally, Uintah used a static scheduler where tasks were topologically sorted to compute a valid task execution order.
+Originally Uintah used a static scheduler where tasks were topologically sorted to compute a valid task execution order.
 This topological sort code also ensured the global reduction was called in a determined order across all the processors.
 However, this original code was written for a relatively small grid.
 When the sorting function decides which task should be executed before another task, it takes the union of a particular task's patches and then compares the union of patches from another task to determine the overlap.
 This is an $O(n^2)$ complexity, however it costs less than 0.2% of the total overhead and hence, was unnoticed until running at extreme scales as in this work.
 With the dynamic task scheduler, this sorting is no longer necessary.
-We have decoupled the global reduction ordering portion of this sorting which has a constant cost regardless of the number of processors or problem size, ultimately eliminating this computation completely.
-As shown in Figure 2-TaskGraph Compile, the task graph compiling code, we observed a 42X speedup when running with 512K cores.
+The global reduction ordering portion of this sorting which has a constant cost regardless of the number of processors or problem size was thus ultimately eliminated.
+As is shown in Figure 2-TaskGraph Compile, the task graph compiling code, there is a 42X speedup when running with 512K cores.
 The dotted line in this graph shows a constant scaling model.
 The overall AMR regridding cost including all three steps has improved by about 10X and its overhead is less than 10% percent when running with 512K cores.
-The comparison of before timing, after timing and model results are shown in Figure 2-Total AMR.
-After these significant development efforts, ultimately making this detonation problem scalable, the tiled regridder itself now contributes the most overhead of all three steps.
-Further improvements to this component are now under consideration.
+The comparison of before and after timing and model results are shown in Figure 2-Total AMR.
+After these significant development efforts, the tiled regridder itself now contributes the most overhead of all three steps.
+Further improvements to this component will also be needed in the future.

 FIG. 2.
-AMR Improvement Breakdown: Weak Scaling
+AMR Improvement Breakdown: Weak Scaling Timings for 128K to 512K Mira Cores

 5. Scaling Results.
-In this section, we will show the scalability results for the AMR MPMICE simulations for both our standard benchmark problem (on both Mira and Blue Waters) using resolution-A and resolution-B (as defined in Section 4.1), as well as the actual detonation configuration for the array of multiple explosive devices (Mira only).
+This section shows the scalability results for the AMR MPMICE simulations for both the standard benchmark problem (on both Mira and Blue Waters) using resolution-A and resolution-B (as defined in Section 4.1), as well as the actual detonation configuration for the array of multiple explosive devices (Mira only).

-We define strong scaling as a decrease in execution time when a fixed size problem is solved on more cores, while weak scaling should result in constant execution time when more cores are used to solve a correspondingly larger problem.
+Strong scaling is defined as a decrease in execution time when a fixed size problem is solved on more cores, while weak scaling should result in constant execution time when more cores are used to solve a correspondingly larger problem.